 - The defendant's alcohol consumption leading up to the time of the arrest.

 - The reason an officer originally performed the traffic stop.

 - Any statements recorded by the officer from the driver during an arrest.

 - Possible field sobriety tests performed by the arresting officer, and the defendant's performance on these tests.

 - Results of a portable breath test at the time of the traffic stop.

 - Compliance of the arresting officer with proper breath test administration and breathalyzer certification rules.

 If a defendant is under the age of 21 at the time of the arrest, the DUI is treated slightly differently.
-For example, an underage driver must only have a BAC of at least 0.02 percent to be charged with a DUI.
-This is outlined within the state law code § 18.2-266.1.
+For example, an underage driver must have a BAC of at least 0.02 percent to be charged with a DUI.
+This is outlined under § 18.2-266.1 of the Code.

 Possible Penalties for DUI/DWI Conviction

-Penalties of a conviction can range from a fine and license suspension to possible jail time, depending on several factors.
-Drivers convicted of a DUI when under the age of 21 are guilty of a Class 1 misdemeanor, and typically face penalties like:
+A conviction can result in penalties ranging from a fine or license suspension to possible jail time, depending on several factors.
+Drivers convicted of a DUI when under the age of 21 are guilty of a Class 1 misdemeanor, and typically face penalties such as: